Canonical scattering problem in topological metamaterials: Valley-Hall modes through a bend: Lattice Model

 We further note that close to the edge of the Brillouin zone, the interface band meets the edge state band at $\pm u$, this implies that the associated eigenvectors will be less localised near the interface but will spread out across ribbon until they relocalize near the edge of the ribbon as $k \rightarrow \pm \pi$.
 Similarly, around $k = 0$, the interface band joins the bulk and interface states again spread away from the interface.

 Figs.~\ref{fig:ribbons_bridge}-c) and~\ref{fig:ribbons_zigzag}-c) show interface states in both configurations.
 Note that the addition of an interface restores the mirror symmetry of the Rice-Mele chain associated with the ribbon supercell.
 The eigenmodes of the chain (and therefore of the ribbon provided the phase transformation given in Eqs.~\eqref{eq:change_of_var1} \&~\eqref{eq:change_of_var2}) can again be decomposed into a symmetric and antisymmetric sector.
 It can be shown that the interface mode in the band gap is an antisymmetric mode.
-The energy and symmetry properties of the interface states can be understood in the limit of ribbons with infinite width which is presented in Appendix~\ref{App:RM}.
+The energy and symmetry properties of the interface states can be understood in the limit of ribbons with infinite width which is presented in Sec.~\ref{App:RM} of the supplemental material.

 We have presented here the spectrum of the various interface configurations for a fixed value of $u=0.4$.
 Ribbons with the opposite sign of $u$ are also possible, and will indeed be relevant in the following scattering scenarios considered below.
 We note that ribbons with onsite potential $u$ and $-u$ are related via the simple transformation $E \rightarrow -E$.
 Indeed, suppose that $v$ is an eigenvector Eq.~\eqref{eq:Bloch_ribbon} with the onsite potential $u$.
 Denoting the components of $v$ on the A/B sites as $v^{A/B}$, Eq.~\eqref{eq:Bloch_ribbon} can be explicitly written in the form Eq.~\eqref{RM1} as